How to Transfer Money Overseas With No Fees

 XE is a well known and trusted name in the money transfer industry.
 Now, with over twenty years experience, they help 33,000 people and 2,000 businesses make money transfers each year.
 In addition, over 60 currencies can be transferred with XE and they pride themselves on the free tools and transparent rates they offer.

 If you are sending smaller amounts of money (under US$5,000) and you don’t want those extra transaction charges, XE is the company for you.
 XE is a trusted brand and reliable option.
 However, make sure you get a quote for the exchange rate you’ll be charged for your currency conversion, because the online rate on their exchange rate webpage is the interbank rate, not the rate you will receive.
-For more information, have a read of our article XE.com currency exchange rates explained.
+For more information, have a read of our article XE.com.

-- Also, it is easy to get an online quote with no obligation to proceed.
+- Easy to get an online quote with no obligation to proceed

 - Maximum money transfer amount is AUD 25,000